January 10, 2024

 Your body produces even fewer antioxidants and your immune system wanes during this decade, making you more susceptible to illness, Dr. Tandon says.
 Research also shows that the immune system functions less optimally as we age.

 What you can do: A healthy antioxidant-packed diet, lots of water, and sleep are all more important than ever to optimize your immune system.
-Dr. Tandon also suggests nutraceuticals like Peak Defense to give your immune system a boost.
-With 23 bioactive ingredients, it helps provide support against environmental, seasonal, and year-round immunity stressors.

 One thing that’s true at every age: It’s never too early to be proactive about your wellness.
 “You can optimize your health along the whole journey,” Dr. Tandon says.
 “As you get older, it takes a little more effort, but it’s worth it!”